scipy-conference/scipy_proceedings/papers/manuel_krebber/manuel_krebber.rst

     [1, 2, 3, 4]

 Sequence variables can also be used to match subsequences that match a constraint.
-For example, we can use the this to find all subsequences of integers that sum up to 5.
+For example, we can use the this feature to find all subsequences of integers that sum up to 5.
-In the following example, we will use anonymous wildcards which have not name and are hence not part of the match substitution:
+In the following example, we use anonymous wildcards which have not name and are hence not part of the match substitution:

 .. code-block:: pycon